 Enhancing the Effectiveness of Civil Monitoring Boards in line with European Standards

-The Project “Enhancing the Effectiveness of the Civil Monitoring Boards (CMB) in line with the...
+The aim of the project “Enhancing the Effectiveness of the Civil Monitoring Boards in line with...

-The Project “Enhancing the Effectiveness of Civil Monitoring Boards (CMB) in line with the...
+The fourth Steering Committee (SC) meeting of the Project “Enhancing the Effectiveness of the...

 The civil monitoring boards (CMB) have been established by Law 4681 to secure a civilian mechanism which will monitor prisons and detention houses and provide a civilian oversight of the places of detention and places of execution of criminal sanctions.